vinc3m1/litho-kotlin/README.md

 # Usage

 ## Import
-Just copy litho.kt into your project.
+Just copy [`litho.kt`](https://raw.githubusercontent.com/vinc3m1/litho-kotlin/master/litho.kt) into your project under `com/makeramen/litho`.
 I may look into a proper Maven Central release in the future.

 ## Example
 Root element must be a `layout`, this creates a `ComponentLayout` to be returned from an `@OnCreateLayout` function.